EAP and Psychosocial Hazards: Understanding Your Legal Responsibility as an Employer in Australia

 Integrating EAPs into Risk Management Plans

 By incorporating EAP information into safety inductions, training managers to recognize early signs of mental distress, using confidentially safe EAP reporting to identify recurring themes, and offering post-incident debriefings after stressful events, the most effective workplaces do not treat employee assistance programs (EAPs) as add-ons but rather integrate them into their larger risk control systems.
-When the EAP is put in a position where it is considered a vital component of the WHS framework, it transforms into a tool for compliance as well as a cultural anchor.
+The Employee Assistance Program (EAP) develops into a tool for compliance as well as a cultural anchor when it is placed in a position where it is recognized to be an essential component of the Workplace Health and Safety (WHS) framework.

 The Future of Psychosocial Safety in Australia